Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 - Inspiration for this project was the previous career experience and accession to the course.
 - I would like to thank my mentor, Sandeep Aggarwal, for advice about starting planning this project ,,,
 - Code Institute tutors for creating content of the course with the possibility of coming back to knowledge, and Slack Community for being available and helpful every single time when needed.
-- Everyone who brought inspiration, ideas, examples, materials, or problem-solving solutions, especially students and leaders like Anna, Jim, Daisy, Richard and ,,,
+- Everyone who brought inspiration, ideas, examples, materials, or problem-solving solutions, especially students and leaders like Anna, Jim, Harry, Daisy, Richard, ,,,